mvanzanten/docker-rust-server/README.md

 # Simple Rust Server (Docker)
-This is a very simple installation of rust server and oxide.
+This is a very simple installation of rust server and oxide with some of my preferred mods.
 No Rcon.

 Docker image can be found here [uacmarine556/rust](https://hub.docker.com/r/uacmarine556/rust).
 ## Environment variables